1 in 3 Ontario registered practical nurses considering quitting due to pandemic, poll suggests | CBC News

 Last spring, Ontario Premier Doug Ford issued an emergency order prohibiting employees from working at multiple long-term care facilities in an effort to slow the spread of COVID-19.

-As a result, Martin says, some union members have seen their wages drop.
+As a result, Martin says, some members have seen their wages drop.

 "You can imagine the devastation to the wages of nurses when they had to give up a chunk of their income just to continue to care for our elderly."